 Generate certificates and keys PKI

 The PKI is the backbone of OpenVPN security.
 A typical workflow uses Easy-RSA version 3.x to create a private certificate authority CA, a server cert, and client certs.
 Here’s a streamlined approach you can adapt.
 Note: replace “myvpn” with your actual project name and adjust paths to your environment.
+How to fix microsoft edge vpn not working issues 2026

 – Install Easy-RSA or ensure it’s available on your system